How to Buy Wholesale Lots on eBay

 Wholesale Lots Categories

 eBay used to have one category for all wholesale lots.
-Over the years, the category structure has evolved to a wholesale lot category as a subcategory under clothing, jewelry, crafts, supplies, etc. For example, to find wholesale jewelry lots to sell, navigate to the Jewelry and Watches category, the choose the wholesale lots subcategory.
-This subcategory shows over 75,000 items for sale ranging in price from 99 cent auctions to a $45,000 Harry Winston diamond watch.
+Over the years, the category structure has evolved into a wholesale lot category as a subcategory under clothing, jewelry, crafts, supplies, etc. For example, to find wholesale jewelry lots to sell, navigate to the Jewelry and Watches category and choose the wholesale lots subcategory.
+This subcategory shows over 75,000 items for sale ranging in price from $1.00 auctions to a $50,000 Harry Winston diamond watches.

 Another category packed with wholesale lots is the craft category, which shows over 50,000 listings for bulk lots of craft supplies.